Flex machine: Memory and garbage collection

-The whole scheme allowed abstract data types to be safely implemented, as data items and the procedures permitted to access them could be bound together, and the resulting capability passed freely around.
-The capability would grant access to the procedures, but could not be used in any way to obtain access to the data.
+The whole scheme allowed abstract data types and for interfaces to privileged code to be safely implemented, as data items and the procedures permitted to access them could be bound together and the resulting capability passed freely around.
+The capability would grant access to the procedures, but could not be used in any way to obtain access to the code or data.
+Indeed, just as the operating system could employ such mechanisms to uphold its privilege and be protected from callers, procedures in user programs could similarly employ these mechanisms to act like an operating system to their own callers.
+Since such mechanisms were provided at the hardware level, as opposed to depending on code generated for any particular programming language, information hiding restrictions stipulated by languages such as Modula and Ada could not be circumvented by using code written in low-level or permissive languages, these purposefully not supporting such restrictions, to interface to high-level language code.